-If traveling to Hong Kong is not an option for you right at present, or you simply can't afford extra space in your luggage, fortunately, these days, you can find a wide selection of authentic and truly interesting Cantonese souvenirs online.
+If traveling to Hong Kong is not an option for you right now, or you simply can't afford extra space in your luggage, fortunately, these days, you can find a wide selection of authentic and truly interesting Cantonese souvenirs online.
 Presented here are some of the Cantonese products sought by foreign visitors, now available online for your convenience.

 2. Chinese Silk Dresses - Women's garments made in traditional Chinese style, including Mandarin collar, fastenings and hem cut.
 Great attire for a charming lady dressed up for the occasion: Prom, Club, Party, Evening, etc.

 3. Paper Cutting Punch Machines -Colorful little things designed for cutting paper in various shapes.
 A perfect souvenir from Hong Kong for the young ones with a good sense of creativity.

 4. Chinese Porcelain - The word “china” denotes both, the home-country of porcelain and porcelain itself, hence, bringing some porcelain from China is a sensible thing to do.
 And given that China is big on tea much as it is on porcelain, a set of teacups or teapots seems like an obvious choice.

 5. Feng Shui Items - If you're an ardent Feng Shui practitioner and duly follow the rules of this ancient Chinese tradition to arrange things in your home to attain a perfect harmony, then perhaps adding a few finishing touches to it, in the form of cute Feng Shui figurines or artifacts, will be right.

 6. Hong Kong Snacks - Hong Kong snack culture is enormous and comprises both, street food and packaged items.
 The latter are ideal for long travel, have a long shelf life, and are quite tasty, too.